micmejia/bible-dump/AMPC/Matthew/Matt 6.md

-Yet I tell you, even Solomon in all his [^y]magnificence (excellence, dignity, and grace) was not arrayed like one of these.
+Yet I tell you, even Solomon in all his magnificence (excellence, dignity, and grace) was not arrayed like one of these.